 Photography got pushed to the back burner for a while.
 Sure, I still dabbled here and there but I was living my dream working in what I like to call post health care.
 I was a Funeral Director until I woke up one day and found too many suits in my closet and not enough lenses.

 I said good bye to the tinted windows and dark suits and “hello old friend” to photography.
-Now I spend my days in my Durham studio coaxing expressions from the living.
+Now I spend my days in my Baltimore studio coaxing expressions from the living.

 I don’t shoot real estate.
 I’m not your guy for product photography.
 Nope, no weddings.
 Not bringing my camera to your kid’s birthday party.
 No, I’m not interested in shooting your wife in her nighty but if you need a headshot, I’m your man.
 I also shoot dramatic editorial style portraits and if you’re bold enough, I’ll be happy to shoot one of you.